-The fourth collaborative project with Sustainable Marine involved an assessment of the relative performance of PAM instruments for detecting synthetic harbour porpoise clicks in high flow environments using similar bottom mounted and surface deployed icListen hydrophones (Figure 3).
+The fourth collaborative project with Sustainable Marine involved an assessment of the relative performance of PAM instruments for detecting synthetic harbour porpoise clicks in high flow environments using similar bottom mounted and surface deployed icListen hydrophones (Figure 4).
 The report is provided herein as Appendix V. While both hydrophones could detect synthetic harbour porpoise clicks, data from the surface deployed hydrophone contained audible interference from waves and the broadband, impulsive, bursting of bubbles associated with wave action that is difficult to distinguish from echolocation clicks.
 This ambient noise will negatively affect the use of automated harbour porpoise click detectors, could lead to increased false-positive detections, and could reduce the detection range of surface deployed hydrophones.
 Ultimately, the choice of which hydrophone to use and its deployment location depends on the monitoring question(s) being asked, and the results of this study did not provide sufficient evidence to strongly prefer one deployment location over the other.

-Figure 2: Schematic of the conceptual study design for an assessment of the relative performance of echosounders in bottom-deployments (FAST platform) surface deployments (PLAT-I).
+Figure 3: Schematic of the conceptual study design for an assessment of the relative performance of echosounders in bottom-deployments (FAST platform) surface deployments (PLAT-I).
 Shaded areas are intended for visualization purposes only, and do not accurately represent sample volumes.

-Figure 3: Deployment of the FAST platform in Grand Passage for an assessment of PAM instrument performance.
+Figure 4: Deployment of the FAST platform in Grand Passage for an assessment of PAM instrument performance.

-The sensors being evaluated under the Pathway Program are being integrated onto a cabled FAST platform by DP Energy (Figure 4).
-The integrated sensor platform underwent a successful 'wet test' in Halifax Harbour in October 2020 and is planned to be deployed at the FORCE site in July 2021.
-The deployment is planned for two months, during which time monitoring data will stream live to the FORCE visitor center, and provide data needed to validate new methods being developed to automate the detection, classification and tracking of targets observed using the Gemini imaging sonar.
-This effort is being led by SOAR under Phase II of the Pathway Program.
+The sensors being evaluated under the Pathway Program were integrated onto a cabled FAST platform by DP Energy (Figure 5).
+The integrated sensor platform underwent a successful 'wet test' in Halifax Harbour in October 2020 and was deployed at the FORCE site in July 2021.
+The deployment was planned for two months, during which time monitoring data was to be streamed live to the FORCE visitor center.
+This was intended to provide data needed to validate new methods being developed to automate the detection, classification and tracking of targets observed using the Gemini imaging sonar; an effort being led by SOAR under Phase II of the Pathway Program.
+However, challenges with data transfer through the subsea cabled required recovery of the platform in September to identify and troubleshoot the issue.
+This is currently underway, and the platform is intended to be re-deployed later this fall for the data collection effort.

-Figure 4: The integrated sensor platform developed by DP Energy under the Pathway Program.
+Figure 5: The integrated sensor platform developed by DP Energy under the Pathway Program.